NAU-IoT/CSVtoSQL/README.md

 # CSVtoSQL
 This repository contains scripts used to convert CSV file data into a SQL database.
 The function can be preformed on a directory containing csv files or on a parent directory containing subdirectories that have csv files in them.

-This repository includes instructions on:
+This repository includes information on:
   - Installing dependencies
   - How to use the scripts
   - How to adapt the script to process various csv file data
   - How to implement this function as a cron job
+  - Input and expected output format
   - How to display SQL data on Grafana

 ## Dependencies